MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 - I *must* own the files in my knowledge archive, and be able to interact with them on disk
 - I *must* be able to interact with my knowledge base offline
-- I *must* be work on my second brain from my laptop or iPhone
+- I *must* be able to work on my second brain from my laptop or iPhone
 - The tool *should* be open source

 Of all the tools I tried, [Foam](https://foambubble.github.io/) came the closet to what I chose.
 It's a simple tool, just a [VS Code](https://code.visualstudio.com/) extension that brings in a few other plugins for working with markdown documents.

-The advantage was VSCode was already my editor of choice, so I was already efficient with using it.
+The advantage for me is that VSCode is already my editor of choice, so I am already efficient with using it.
 Foam gave me the inspiration to piece together my own VS Code Second brain based on plugins that already existed.

 Below is a list of the plugins I now use for my VSCode Second Brain, with some of the main features they provide.